 The lighthouse’s navigational aids were placed in operation on October 6, 1928, allowing for the withdrawal of the lightship on that date.
 The T. L. Durlocher Company of Detour, Michigan was responsible for the foundation and concrete superstructure, and the total cost for the station as of July 31, 1929 was $261,765.

-The crew of the lightship was likely more than happy to bid adieu to Lansing Shoal as during the previous summer the vessel had twice been struck by passing steamers.
-Both collisions occurred in thick weather during daylight hours, but the ligthship’s radiobeacon and fog signal should have been enough to keep the steamers at bay.
-Lansing Shoal Lighthouse also received an unexpected visit from a steamer early in the morning of September 9, 1993, when the 1,000-foot steamer Indiana Harbor plowed into the structure at full speed in clear conditions.
-The collision, which ripped open a fifty-square-foot hole that required more than $1.9 million in repairs, was blamed on the inattentiveness of those on duty in the freighter’s pilothouse.
+The crew of the lightship was likely more than happy to bid adieu to Lansing Shoal as during the previous summer the vessel had twice been struck by passing steamers, which damaged the vessel and endangered the lives of its crew.
+Both collisions occurred in thick weather during daylight hours, but the ligthship’s active radiobeacon and fog signal should have been enough to keep the steamers at bay.
+Another vessel, the Sonora passed between the lightship and the new crib that was being built 400 feet north of the lightship.

 One of the worst storms in recorded history struck Lake Michigan on November 11, 1940, claiming five vessels and the lives of sixty-six sailors.
 Winds reached peak velocities of over 100 miles per hour and stirred up mountainous waves on the lake.
 Portholes in the basement of Lansing Shoal Lighthouse were broken out, and the resulting inrush of water flooded the station’s machinery and took it out of commission.
 During another storm in early December 1929, spray from the storm-tossed lake froze on the lighthouse, forming a coating of ice several inches thick that blocked all exits.
 The crew was sealed inside for three days but was well stocked with supplies.
 The men serving aboard the lighthouse were typically taken off in mid-December, and an automated winter light was displayed until the crew returned the next spring.